rstolpe/docs-stolpe/How-To/VMWare ESXi/update-esxi-webgui.md

 </figure>
 <!-- /wp:image -->

-* Now we need to connect to the host, you can do that with the Terminal in macOS or Linux, for Windows I can recommend you to download </span><a style="font-size: revert;" href="https://www.chiark.greenend.org.uk/~sgtatham/putty/">Putty</a>
+* Now you need to connect to the host, you can do that with the Terminal in macOS or Linux, for Windows I can recommend you to download </span><a style="font-size: revert;" href="https://www.chiark.greenend.org.uk/~sgtatham/putty/">Putty</a>
 * Let's see what profiles that are located on our update, to do that you can write the following command.
 Remember to replace path after `--depot=` to your own path.

 <!-- wp:enlighter/codeblock {"language":"shell"} -->